 3. Top 3 programming languages for kids who are 14 years and above

 Kids love learning Scratch.
-This is because it is a visual programming language for children.
-It is a free programming language, developed by MIT’s Lifelong Kindergarten Lab.
+It is because it is a visual programming language for children.
+It is a free programming language developed by MIT’s Lifelong Kindergarten Lab.
 Scratch includes beginners’ tutorials, curriculum instructions to assist parents, and a network of users.

-Similarly, Carnegie-Melon University designed Alice – a free 3D programming tool.
-Alice is designed to teach kids programming languages.
-It teaches object-oriented programming languages like C++ by a building blocks method, and drag-and-drop interface that is similar to Scratch.
-It is a visual approach that allows children to get creative and design animations, and games.
+It is a visual approach that allows children to get creative and create animations and games.
 For instance, kids can design 3D models, camera motions, and scenery accordingly.
 A simple play button allows them to go over their creation with ease.

 Most importantly, the code appears on the side of your screen as you link code-blocks together, and you can switch programming languages.
 Doing this enables you to see the differences in language syntax.
-Therefore, Blockly is perfect to teach younger and older kids programming languages of a wide range.
-Blockly is the backbone for the Android App Inventor since Android apps are created on it.
+Therefore, Blockly is a perfect language to teach younger and older kids programming.
+Blockly is the backbone of android apps created by Android Developers.
 MIT has now taken control of Blockly.

 The top 3 kids’ coding languages for children over the age of 10 are here!

 Being a statically typed language, the student has to specify a variable type.
-Because of this nature, apps built with Java are more stable, can expanded on and maintained easily.
-It is perfect for kids on an intermediate level to design game engines, Android apps and back-end environments.
-Minecraft is one such game that kids can learn Java on.
+Because of this nature, apps built with Java are more stable, can be expanded on, and maintained easily.
+It is perfect for kids on an intermediate level to design game engines, Android apps, and back-end environments.
+Minecraft is one such game that kids can learn using Java.
 Thanks to Minecraft, it is easy and fun to teach this code language for kids.
-If your kid is giving the Computer Science AP exam, ensure that they do a course on Java!
+If your kid is giving the Computer Science AP exam, ensure that they do a Java course!

 The abbreviation of HTML is HyperText Markup Language.
-A coding language developed by Tim Berners-Lee in the 1990s, has since then been developed majorly.
-Essentially, HTML is a hidden code, and builds a communication bridge on the worldwide web aka ‘www’.
+A coding language developed by Tim Berners-Lee in the 1990s.
+Since then, it has been developing majorly.
+Essentially, HTML is a hidden code and builds a communication bridge on the worldwide web aka, www.
 HTML works by the programmer using “tags” to the text.
-Subsequently, they create a web page in order to set it up with structures and graphics.
+Subsequently, they create a web page to set it up with structures and graphics.

-Pertinently, HTML includes 3 important aspects: the main heading, paragraph, and bullet list.
-While no specific software is required to run HTML, it is simply used to easily design a web page using either notepad on Windows, or TextEdit if you’re on a Mac.
-Because of how easy it is to use, kids can pick up this code language in order to design websites in a jiffy!
+Pertinently, HTML includes three aspects: the main heading, paragraph, and bullet list.
+While no specific software is required to run it, HTML is used to design a web page using either notepad on Windows or TextEdit if you’re on a Mac.
+Because of how easy it is to use, kids can pick up this code language to design websites in a jiffy.

-CSS complements HTML because it us used to style components on HTML websites.
-Be it margins and font colors, width and height, images and videos, backgrounds, lines and positioning, layout designs and all types of visual aspects – CSS makes it happen!
-Because of this structure, it is key for children programming, to learn HTML and CSS jointly.
-CSS also empowers young minds to get creative and design a beautiful website which gathers more traffic.
+CSS complements HTML because it is used to style components on HTML websites.
+Be it margins and font colors, width and height, images and videos, backgrounds, lines and positioning, layout designs, and all types of visual aspects – CSS makes it happen!
+Because of this structure, children need to learn HTML and CSS jointly.
+CSS also empowers young minds to get creative and design a beautiful website that gathers more traffic.

 For the top 3 kids’ coding languages for children over the age of 14, read on.

-Funnily enough, Python is a programming language that is named after the series Monty Python.
-It is considered as one of the easiest programming language for children to learn, owing to its simplified syntax and focus on white-space.
-Because Python requires fewer sets of codes to operate, it is ideal for students of a slightly more advanced age to learn quickly.
+Funny enough, Python is a programming language named after the series Monty Python.
+It is considered one of the easiest programming languages for children to learn, owing to its simplified syntax and focus more on white-space.
+Python requires a fewer set of codes to operate.
+It is ideal for students of slightly more advanced age to learn quickly.

-Used by Google, Disney and people with a background in science, Python is perfect for developing complex subjects.
-Be it video games and movies, scientific and numeric computing projects, or web pages, Python is the way to go.
-Owing to this nature, it is the best programming language for kids who want opportunities in similar backgrounds.
-Most importantly, cyber security and artificial intelligence are growing fields, and Python is additionally implemented here as well.
-Therefore students who pick up on it now, are sure to win huge opportunities in the near future.
+Used by Google, Disney, and endless companies, Python is perfect for developing complex subjects.
+Be it video games and movies, scientific and numeric computing projects, or web pages.
+Python is the way to go.
+Owing to nature, it is the best programming language for kids who want opportunities in similar backgrounds.
+Importantly, cybersecurity and artificial intelligence are growing fields, and Python used here is the most.
+Therefore students who pick up on it now are sure to win great opportunities soon.

-C++ is THE code language for kids who want a deeper understanding in code.
+C++ is the language for kids who want a deeper understanding of programming.
 Students can use it easily to create applications that run locally on PCs.
-Even though it takes time to understand the complexity of C++, it continues to remain one of the best programming language for children.
-Your kid will learn how to create systems software, games, and a wide selection of other resume highlight undertakings.
-It is especially perfect for children programming to create games.
+Even though it takes time to understand the complexity of C++, it continues to remain one of the best programming languages for children.
+Your kid will learn how to create system software, games, and a wide selection of other resume highlight undertakings.
+It is perfect for children programming and making games.

 Map out your child’s first step into coding, and figure out how they can move from them.
 Ensure that this is according to their interests and the future opportunities they would be good at.